gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

   the `SOURCE` or the `DESTINATION`.
 - `ADJACENT_MATCHED_VERTEX` - This is the adjacent vertex that was matched in the query, either the `SOURCE` or the `DESTINATION`.
-For example, if your seed matches the source of the edge This would resolve to the `DESTINATION` value.
+For example, if your seed matches the source of the edge this would resolve to the `DESTINATION` value.

 ## Query-time Aggregation